i-am-jyotirmaya/rc01/README.md

 The monorepo now includes a dedicated File Manager HTTP service responsible for storing Markdown problem statements on a shared volume.
 Key capabilities include:

 - REST endpoints to list, read, and create Markdown problems.
+- Metadata persisted in a lightweight SQLite database so catalog operations avoid re-parsing Markdown files.
 - Configurable storage root via the `PROBLEM_STORAGE_ROOT` environment variable.
 - Enforced payload limits (`FILE_MANAGER_MAX_SIZE_MB`) to prevent oversized uploads.
 - Docker Compose integration with a persistent `problem_markdown_data` volume shared with the backend.
 - Routes are protected by the `FILE_MANAGER_ADMIN_TOKEN` shared secret—copy `.env.example` to `.env` and update the token before bringing services up.

 > The service lives under `apps/file-manager-service` and ships with a Dockerfile so it can run alongside the rest of the stack.
+Core problem-management logic now resides in the shared `@rc01/file-manager` package so other services (like the backend) can embed the same functionality without running the HTTP service.

+### Dual operating modes

+The backend can either talk to the HTTP service or invoke the shared package directly.
+Toggle the mode with `FILE_MANAGER_MODE` (`service` by default, `package` for in-process usage).
+When running in package mode the backend will write Markdown files and the SQLite metadata database to `FILE_MANAGER_STORAGE_ROOT` (defaults to `<storageDir>/problems`).
+Override the database path with `FILE_MANAGER_DATABASE_FILE` if needed.

 ## 🧩 Problem Template & Admin Workflow